mrisher/smtp-sts/spec.md

 trade-off, see the section _Security_ _Considerations_.)

-In addition, SMTP STS introduces a mechanism for failure reporting and a report-only mode, enabling progressive roll-out and auditing for compliance.
+In addition, SMTP STS introduces a mechanism for failure reporting and a report-only mode, enabling offline ("report-only") deployments and auditing for compliance.

 ## Advantages When Used with DANE